SolaceLabs/pubsubplus-cf-dev/README.md

 On Linux:

-This can be executed in the cli-tools vm, locally it will need to be ran inside solace-messaging-cf-dev/bin.
+This can be executed in the cli-tools vm or locally.
+If it is ran locally it needs to run inside the solace-messaging-cf-dev/bin directory.
 ~~~
 ./cf_env.sh
 ~~~